deckarep/golang-set/README.md

 and carry-on and to the rest that find this useful please contribute in helping me make it better by:

 * Helping to make more idiomatic improvements to the code.
-* Helping to make it better for more generic use across types.
 * Helping to increase the performance of it. ~~(So far, no attempt has been made, but since it uses a map internally, I expect it to be mostly performant.)~~
 * Helping to make the unit-tests more robust and kick-ass.
 * Helping to fill in the [documentation.](http://godoc.org/github.com/deckarep/golang-set)